sikandaramla/Docs/aspnet/fundamentals/static-files.rst

   :emphasize-lines: 7-12
   :dedent: 8

-A request to ``http://<yourApp>/StaticFiles/test.png`` will serve the *test.png* file.
+A request to ``http://<app>/StaticFiles/test.png`` will serve the *test.png* file.

 Static file authorization
 -------------------------

 The static file module provides **no** authorization checks.
 Any files served by it, including those under *wwwroot* are publicly available.
-If you want to serve files based on authorization you should:
+To serve files based on authorization:

-- Store them outside of *wwwroot* and any directory accessible to the static file middleware
+- Store them outside of *wwwroot* and any directory accessible to the static file middleware **and**
 - Serve them through a controller action, returning a :dn:class:`~Microsoft.AspNetCore.Mvc.FileResult` where authorization is applied

 Enabling directory browsing
 ---------------------------

 Directory browsing allows the user of your web app to see a list of directories and files within a specified directory.
 Directory browsing is disabled by default for security reasons.
-To enable directory browsing, call the ``UseDirectoryBrowser`` extension method from  ``Startup.Configure`` as follows:
+To enable directory browsing, call the :dn:method:`~Microsoft.AspNetCore.Builder.DirectoryBrowserExtensions.UseDirectoryBrowser` extension method from  ``Startup.Configure``:

 .. literalinclude:: static-files/sample/Startup.cs
   :language: c#